Ri-chard-Wu/QT3/README.md

 ## Pre-requisites

-Install live-server.
-First open powershell (windows) , then type the following command to install:
+Need to install live-server and esp-idf.
+To install esp-idf, see [this](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html).
+To install live-server, first open a powershell (in windows) , then type the following command:

 ```bash
 npm install -g live-server